A/PPS 04.01 - Personnel

 HIRING PROCESS AND PROCEDURES

 Texas State University is an equal opportunity employer.
 Texas State is committed to increasing the number of women and minorities in administrative and professional positions.
 The Department of Athletics follows the guidelines set forth in UPPS No. 04.04.03, Staff Employment regarding hiring procedures for staff positions.
 Managerial positions are advertised on the NCAA employment website, Women’s College Leaders in Sports employment website, or any other applicable employment venues.
-The Black Coaches Association is solicited for any head coaching vacancy in the sports which maintain an active list of candidates.
-A university approved search firm may be utilized for filling certain Senior Administrative Staff or Head Coach positions.
+The Black Coaches Association is solicited for any head coaching vacancy in the sports which maintains an active list of candidates.
+A university-approved search firm may be utilized for filling certain senior administrative staff or head coach positions.

-When a staff vacancy occurs in the Department of Athletics, the Assistant AD for Business Operations is notified regarding the need to post a job with the Human Resources Department.
-The hiring manager and the Assistant AD for Business Operations will work together to ensure that all university policies and procedures are followed.
+When a staff vacancy occurs in the Department of Athletics, the associate Athletic director (AD) for Business Operations is notified regarding the need to post a job with Human Resources.
+The hiring manager and the associate AD for Business Operations will work together to ensure that all university policies and procedures are followed.

-Once the Office of Equity and Access has approved the hiring decision and the prospective employee has passed the criminal background check, an official in the Human Resources Office contacts the Assistant AD for Business Operations to notify the department of the hiring approval.
-The Assistant AD for Business Operations alerts the Hiring Manager, completes the New Hire Checklist and sends a welcome email to the new employee with first day instructions and their employment letter.
+Once the Office of Equity and Access has approved the hiring decision and the prospective employee has passed the criminal background check, an official in Human Resources contacts the associate AD for Business Operations to notify the department of the hiring approval.
+The associate AD for Business Operations alerts the hiring manager, completes the New Hire Checklist and sends a welcome email to the new employee with first day instructions and their employment letter.
 The employment letter is signed by the employee and kept in the employee’s personnel folder in the Athletics Business Office.

 Positions will be filled using the guidelines set out by UPPS No. 07.07.03, Student Employment Procedures.
-The Assistant Athletics Business Manager in the Athletics Business Office will work with the account manager and/or their designee to complete the hiring process.
-Student employees are held to the same standards, regarding maintaining the Department of Athletics’ vision, and are expected to demonstrate a sincere willingness to abide by NCAA, Conference, and University rules.
+The assistant Athletics business manager in the Athletics Business Office will work with the account manager or their designee to complete the hiring process.
+Student employees are held to the same standards, regarding maintaining the Department of Athletics’ vision, and are expected to demonstrate a sincere willingness to abide by NCAA, Conference, and university rules.

-Once a hire is recommended by the account manager and/or their designee, the applicant must report, , to the Athletics Business Office with their driver’s license, social security card, or other approved identification documents.
-The Athletics Business Office will help the student complete all required employment paperwork.
+Once a hire is recommended by the account manager or their designee, the applicant must report, prior to starting work, to the Athletics Business Office with their driver’s license, social security card, or other approved identification documents.
+Athletics Business Office staff will help the student complete all required employment paperwork.
 If a student employee is deemed to be working in a security-sensitive position, the Athletics Business Office will request a criminal background check as provided in UPPS No. 04.04.17, Staff Background Checks.